obaghirli/PyETL/README.md

 ```

 ### Architecture
-+ Datafile is read and each line is stored in a list producing `list of strings`
++ Data file is read and each line is stored in a list producing `list of strings`
-+ `Class Line` wraps each line in the list and creates `list of line objects`
++ `Class Line` wraps each line in the list and creates a `list of line objects`
-+ Extracting specified column values and flagging `line objects` containing null values are done on the fly during the initialization phase of the Line objects
++ Extracting specified column values and flagging `line objects` containing null values are done on the fly during the initialization phase of the line objects
 + Transformations are applied on the `list of line objects`
 + Transformers utilize `map()`, `filter()` and `lambda` functions for performance
 + Transformers are chainable via the help of `decorators` to achieve flexibility and generalization e.g. `transformer.func1().func2().func3()`